Why It's So Important to Ace the Initial Session with Your Clients (and How to Do It!)

 Implementing these guidelines does take some time, but it is time well spent to help build your practice with ideal clients that you love.

-To get even more ideas to build your practice, join us for the Step Up and Fill Your Practice Challenge — a 100% free training that begins on January 21.
-It's a 7-day challenge that will help you to create a practice that's perfect for you.
+To get even more ideas to build your practice, join us for the Bodyworker Business Masterclasses — a 100% free training that begins on May 13.
+It's a 3-day virtual event that will help you to create a practice that's perfect for you.
 I’d love to have you be a part of it — click HERE to register!

 You do great work in the world.
 You deserve to make a great living doing it!